mikrosk/mikrosk.github.io/decap/index.md

 ## Timeline

+## 15.07.2025

+Dmitry sent us first images of delayered Combel.
+The quality is excellent, we're still refining the process with him to get the best possible Combel & SDMA images possible.

+## 08.07.2025

+Today I wired the whole $8,021 USD from my bank account to Taiwan.
+Thanks to all of you who have contributed I didn't go bankrupt. :-) We are still not finished though, there's ongoing work on Combel and SDMA.

+## 30.06.2025

+ijor has started a technical thread about this effort on AF: https://www.atari-forum.com/viewtopic.php?t=45152.

 ### 23.06.2025

 Received invoice from the lab.
 They even charge a 6% credit card handling fee.
 Perhaps we'll try to wire the money directly to their bank via Wise or so.